IBM/helm101/tutorial/README.md

 Helm terms :
 * Chart - It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 A chart is basically a package of pre-configured Kubernetes resources.
 * Config - Contains configuration information that can be merged into a packaged chart to create a releasable object.
 * helm - Helm client.
-It renders charts into manifest fils.
+It renders charts into manifest files.
 It interacts directly with the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) server to install, upgrade, query, and remove Kubernetes resources.
 * Release - An instance of a chart running in a Kubernetes cluster.
 * Repository - Place where charts reside and can be shared with others.